-General Guidelines for BASE-jumpers in Switzerland_
+General Guidelines for BASE jumpers in Switzerland_

 During your stay in Lauterbrunnen Valley_

-- Not landing in high grass fields (more than 30cm/1ft)
+- Do not land in high grass (more than 30cm/1ft).

-In case of an emergency - dial 1414 (or +41 333 333 333) for Rega or Air Glacier air rescue !
+In case of an emergency, call REGA at 1414 (or +41 333 333 333).

-NEW STECHELBERG EXITS GUIDELINES_
+GUIDELINES FOR STECHELBERG EXITS_

 November - February